Burbano-Lab/wheat-clonal-linage/03_Recombination_Analyses.md

 ![LD simulation example](/data/03_Recombination/LD_simulation_example.png)
 A dedicated *Python* script can be found in the file [LD_simulations.py](/scripts/03_Recombination/LD_simulations.py)

-## Measuring recombination as number of violations of the four-gamete test
+## Detection of recombination events using the four-gamete test
-Additionally, we used the presence of four gametes as a proxy for recombination in each of the defined clusters.
+We used the four-gamete test to detect recombination events in each of the defined clusters.
 For this purpose, we used *RminCutter*.
-As this program takes alignments as input, we prepared the data using a combination of *samtools* and *bcftools*.
+Since this program takes alignments as input, we prepared the data using a combination of *samtools* and *bcftools*.

 ```bash
 '''